Buffon's career at a crossroads in World Cup playoff

 ”It’s a nice connection but I would have gladly done without it,” Buffon said. ”It’s always a risk.
 The important thing is that the result is the same as 20 years ago.”

 In one of the four European playoffs, Italy travels to Stockholm for the opening leg on Friday.
-The return match will be at the San Siro in Milan three days later.
+The return match will be at San Siro Stadium in Milan three days later.

 Buffon, who turns 40 in January, has made a record 173 appearances for Italy.
 That’s fourth most worldwide after record-holder Ahmed Hassan’s 184 for Egypt, Mohamed al-Deayea’s 178 for Saudi Arabia and Claudio Suarez’s 177 for Mexico.